neuro4ml/neuro4ml.github.io/Week_8/1-Introduction.md

 :align: center
 :width: 400px

-Image of IBM’s SyNAPSE chip from 2008 with a power consumption of $70 m W$
+IBM’s SyNAPSE chip from 2008 with a power consumption of $70$ mW.
 ```

-## Limitations of Standard Computational Hardware
+## Limitations of standard computational hardware

 It’s not only power consumption we can improve on.
 The standard paradigm of computing is beginning to show its limitations, and neuromorphic computing is one of several ideas that have been proposed to address some of the issues.